Chapter 1

 Increase your visibility

-Currently, 83% of U.S. adults want to make their bookings online.
+Currently, 80% of global travelers feel it’s important to be able to book all their travel accommodations online.
 Many opt for vacation rental platforms, but how do they find them?
 They usually have only two options: either access their favorite booking platforms (e.g., Airbnb) or search for accommodations directly on Google.

-The Mountain View-based company knows this, and for this reason it has decided that its metasearch engine always has preference over the rest of the results when searching for accommodation.
-By taking control at this intermediate step, it pulls the rug from under the OTAs without them being able to do much.
+Google knows this, and for this reason it has decided that its metasearch engine always has preference over the rest of the results when searching for accommodation.
+By taking control at this intermediate step, it pulls the rug out from under the third-party booking platforms without them being able to do much.

 Get direct bookings

 Saving on commission from vacation rental platforms has never been so simple.
-Before, it would have been practically impossible to appear in the searches ahead of Airbnb; now, not only is it possible, but it is a sure fact!
+Before, it would have been practically impossible to appear in the searches ahead of Airbnb.
+Now, not only is it possible, but it’s a sure fact!

 Búsqueda de alojamiento en Google

 Our recommendation?
-Take advantage of the fact that you do not pay commission to offer lower prices on your website than on OTAs.
-You will receive more direct bookings than ever!
+Take advantage of the fact that you do not pay commission to offer lower prices on your website than on third-party booking platforms.
+You’ll receive more direct bookings than ever!

 Vacation rental platforms are extremely useful, but no matter how much work you put into your listing, no matter how good a host you are, at the end of the day, the opportunities to differentiate yourself are quite limited.

 In this aspect, Google Vacation Rentals raises the bar against the competition.
 How exactly?
-Accommodations with their own website (easier every day) will be able to display their logo in the metasearch engine, while property managers will have the possibility of grouping their entire portfolio of properties under a single brand.
+Accommodations with their own website will be able to display their logo in the metasearch engine, while property managers will have the possibility of grouping their entire portfolio of properties under a single brand.

 The benefits do not end there.
 Google will send interested travelers directly to your web domain, so don’t panic if you see your website traffic go up overnight!